-- 1. Complete course requirements in a timely manner and maintain a minimum 3.0 grade point average, with no course grade below B- or other grade minimum established by the student's Program(s). - 2.
+- 1. Complete course requirements in a timely manner and maintain a minimum 3.0 grade point average, with no course grade below B- or other grade minimum established by the student's Program(s).
+If a student's GPA goes below 3.0, the university will place them on academic probation, and they will not be eligible to hold TA/TF/GSA or university awarded pre-doctoral appointments. - 2.
 Complete Program, Department, and DSAS degree requirements in a timely manner as specified in their Program Handbook(s) and in the timeline below. - 3.
 Demonstrate the motivation, commitment, and ability to design and carry out research of publishable quality.
 Intellectual contributions and scholarly abilities of students are expected to increase over time in the program. - 4.
 Demonstrate the motivation, commitment, and ability to identify and articulate significant substantive issues in the field and to think and write integratively, critically, and creatively about them.
 The level of scholarship is expected to increase over time in the program. - 5.
 Demonstrate the motivation, commitment, and ability to sustain problem-oriented, theoretically-grounded scientific inquiry and to disseminate scholarship effectively in written and oral forms.
 The quality of the scholarly products, both written and oral, is expected to increase over time in the program. - 6.
 Meet their responsibilities as graduate students (see Graduate Student Responsibilities).

-Students' progress relevant to these expectations will be evaluated annually (see Student Evaluation).
-Failure to comply with these expectations, or failure to address and resolve inadequate progress or significant weaknesses constitute grounds for termination from training.
+Students' progress relevant to these expectations will be evaluated annually (see Evaluation of Student Progress).
+Failure to comply with these expectations, or failure to address and resolve inadequate progress or significant weaknesses constitute grounds for dismissal from training.